Website icon Xpert.Digital

 Mobile Page Speed from Xpert.Digital (02/12/2021) – Image: @Google

-I check my Xpert.Digital regularly and am relatively well positioned in relation to the market, especially in the MOBILE area.
-Even Google “only” has a page speed of 57.
+I check my Xpert.digital regularly and am very well positioned in relation to the market, especially in the area of mobile.
+Even Google "only" has a page speed of 57.

 This alone shows whether a website is responsive, i.e. mobile-friendly, or not.
 Websites that are not mobile-friendly end up in the red zone for technical reasons.